 MISHLOVE: And it seemed that at some level the Sufis were indifferent as to whether they were rich, whether they were poor, whether they were accepted, whether they were rejected.
 They were following a completely otherworldly set of values.

 TWEEDIE: Correct.
 In ancient times the great Sufis were shoemakers, they were pot makers, they were tailors.
 And when the Sufi becomes really rich, or through his talent gets a very good position, he will resign this position.
 They have to serve human beings in other human beings, in humanity.

 MISHLOVE: One of the basic methods of Sufi training, as I understand it, is the use of the teaching story.
-In fact, I understand that Sufi teaching stories were the basis of Aesop's fables and the parables of Jesus and many of the fables of a number of different relgions.
-Even the Jewish hasidic stories are supposedly derived from Sufi tales, and the Brer Rabbit tales.
+In fact, I understand that Sufi teaching stories were the basis of Aesop's fables and the parables of Jesus and many of the fables of a number of different religions.
+Even the Jewish Hasidic stories are supposedly derived from Sufi tales, and the Br'er Rabbit tales.